Can vasectomies cause erectile dysfunction?

 Can you ejaculate after a vasectomy?

 Yes.
-You’ll still ejaculate, and you won’t see a change in the amount, or the colour and the consistency of your ejaculations.
+You’ll still ejaculate, and you won’t see a change in the amount, or the color and the consistency of your ejaculations.

 You won’t ejaculate sperm after you’ve had a vasectomy, but you will still ejaculate semen, and this will look the same as it did before you had your vasectomy.
 There may be a little blood in your ejaculate a week or two after the operation, but this shouldn’t last for long.